digirati-co-uk/delft-exhibition-converter/exercises/novieten.md

 In de loop der tijd is de definitie van eerstejaars studenten veranderd.
 Tot 1982 wordt er in de statistieken geen onderscheid gemaakt tussen verschillende soorten eerstejaars.
 Vanaf 1982 zijn de aantallen eerstejaars gebruikt inclusief 'interne omzwaaiers' (studenten die van studie wisselen), omdat deze het best overeenkwamen met de eerdere gegevens.
 Ook de invoering van de bachelor-masterstructuur in 2002 heeft impact gehad op de wijze van tellen, wat waarschijnlijk de 'dip' in de grafiek verklaart rond dat jaar.
 ```

 The info panel also has a footer, which is provided by the `requiredStatement` property of the Canvas.
-Again we're going to repeat something used elsewhere but later we can vary these to demonstrate how flexible the model is.
+Again we're going to repeat text used elsewhere, but later we can vary these to demonstrate how flexible the model is.
+You only need to supply the `value` of the requiredStatement - you can leave its `label` blank.

 English (en):